Quantum mechanics as a solution to the classical self-force problem: Manifestly scale covariant classical electrodynamics

-The standard Euler-Lagrange prescription yields (omitting the particle label $k$) Multiplying both sides by $\dot{\gamma}_\mu$ and using the antisymmetry of $F$, we get that $\frac{\d}{\d s} \dot\gamma^2=0$, hence $\dot\gamma^2$ is conserved by the $s$-evolution.
-This is a direct consequence of the $s$-independence of the action \eqref{I}, and can also be expressed as the conservation of a `mass-squared current'
+Multiplying both sides of \eqref{Lorentz_force} by $\dot{\gamma}_\mu$ and using the antisymmetry of $F$, we get that $\frac{\d}{\d s} \dot\gamma^2=0$, hence $\dot\gamma^2$ is conserved by the $s$-evolution.
+This is a direct consequence of the $s$-independence of the Lorentz force, and can also be expressed as the conservation of a `mass-squared current'